beccadax/Upconvert/README.md

 * The `Int` and `UInt` conversion sequences don't support the new `DoubleWidth` type due to limitations in its current implementation.

+* This design is bleeding-edge; don't consider the interface to be stable yet.

 ## Author

 [Brent Royal-Gordon](https://github.com/brentdax), Architechies.